 Overview on the SDN dashboard: Stefan Koch (left) and Marc Funcek.

 Marc Funcek explains that he had been working with SDN for some time before the project started: "Halter wants to be modern and efficient.
 SDN fits in very nicely in this regard.
 It has not been on offer for medium-sized companies for long.
 When we knocked on Cisco's door, they were a bit surprised by our ambitious implementation schedule.
 "We knew where we wanted to go, but we didn't know exactly how to get there."
 This is where Swisscom came in.
-It is the only provider in Switzerland that can design Cisco solutions itself.
 "We got to know the SDN solution in depth at a live session at Swisscom Lab and in workshops at Cisco."
 Within a very short time, the specialists from Swisscom and Halter designed and implemented the new network in close cooperation.
 Funcek recalls that Swisscom's willingness and ability to integrate industry-specific requirements into the solution was very gratifying.

 Halter wants to operate the network itself, but relies on Swisscom support.
 "Swisscom's knowledge transfer is important," he says, "because we can get more out of the network if we have the knowledge in-house."
 In fact, SDN requires a radical rethinking, adds Stefan Koch, because: "You have to forget pretty much everything you know from traditional networks.
 SDN has a completely different logic: It's one single network, everywhere.
 Its flexibility is phenomenal."